amiellib/LoRaSMS433/README.md

 ## Power source for esp32

-we used 2 power bank to give power to the esp32
+We used 2 power banks to suply power to the esp32.

-you can use other methed like connect to the computer or to the smartphone
+You can use other methods, You can also connect to the computer or the smartphone.

 <p align="center">
   <img width="320" height="300" src="/images/power_front.jpeg">